philipparndt/mqtt-analyzer/Docs/examples/k8s-traefik-sni/README.md

 # Kubernetes: Traefik SNI Routing to MQTT Broker

 This example shows how to use Traefik in Kubernetes to route MQTT traffic on port 443 using SNI (Server Name Indication) with TLS passthrough.
+It supports both standard TLS and mTLS (mutual TLS with client certificates).

 ## Architecture